jarun/nnn/README.md

 `nnn` is a full-featured file manager for low-end devices and the regular desktop.
 It's extremely light and fast (**[performance](https://github.com/jarun/nnn/wiki/performance)**).

 `nnn` is also a disk usage analyzer, a fuzzy app launcher, a batch file renamer and a file picker.

 Many **[plugins](https://github.com/jarun/nnn/tree/master/plugins)** are available to extend its power.
+Plugins can be run directly with custom keybinds.
+There's an independent [(neo)vim picker plugin](https://github.com/mcchrish/nnn.vim) project.
 Custom plugins are easy to add.
-There's an independent [(neo)vim picker plugin](https://github.com/mcchrish/nnn.vim) project.

 It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android. `nnn` works seamlessly with DEs and GUI utilities.
 It's nearly zero-config (with sensible defaults) and can be setup in less than 5 minutes.